-Any treatment that is needed should be managed in co-operation with someone who understands systemic sclerosis, so your cardiologist and rheumatologist will need to work together.
-This will help them get the balance right between treating the heart disease robustly and considering the complications the scleroderma causes.
+Any treatment that is needed should be managed in co-operation with a specialist who understands systemic sclerosis, so your cardiologist and rheumatologist will need to work together.
+This will help them get the balance right between treating the heart disease robustly and considering the complications of scleroderma.

 Up to half of scleroderma patients have some evidence of lung disease.
-Although the lung is often involved in scleroderma, not everyone will have symptoms suggestive of lung disease, so it is important to identity it and start treating it as early as possible.
+Although the lung is often involved in scleroderma, not everyone will have symptoms suggestive of lung disease, so it is essential to identity this and begin treatment as early as possible.

-Lung disease in scleroderma usually has a long, slow progression, so you have to learn to adjust to what you can and can't do.
+Lung disease in scleroderma usually has a long, slow progression, so it is important to adjust to what you can and cannot do.
 It is advisable to do regular exercises if you can, and try to maintain a good basic level of physical fitness.

 There are two forms of lung disease that are common in scleroderma:

 Pulmonary hypertension is a rare lung disorder in which the blood pressure in the pulmonary artery rises above normal.

 This happens in scleroderma when the blood vessels in the lungs narrow because of fibrosis, similar to the way that blood vessels to the fingers and toes are constricted in Raynaud's.